 Dual citizenship advantages

-As USA Today points out, one of the greatest advantages of dual citizenship is the fact that people who hold it get to avail themselves of the opportunities available in both countries.
+One of the greatest advantages of dual citizenship is the fact that people who have it get to avail themselves of the opportunities available in both countries.
 For example, they get to work in both countries without restriction.
 They can vote and own property in both countries, obtain governmental benefits from both, and choose to attain a higher education in either country while paying citizenship rates for tuition.

 Dual citizens hold a passport from both countries, which can make international travel much easier.
 When asked for identification, they can present the passport they think is most advantageous.
 In addition, should they run into problems, they can appeal to the embassy or consulate of either or both countries of which they are a citizen.

 With advantages, however, come disadvantages.
 Children born in the United States to foreign parents automatically have dual citizenship.
 Everyone else must apply for it.
 Foreign-born U.S. residents must live here for at least five years before applying for American citizenship in addition to their own.
 A foreign-born spouse of a U.S. citizen, however, need live here for only three years.

 Another disadvantage is double taxation.
 Dual citizens must pay income taxes to both countries, regardless of where they earned the income on which the taxes are based.